-The simple ALC control system will maintain a constant audio output by with certain rather obvious "control artifacts" such as:
+The simple ALC control systems will maintain a constant audio output, but with certain rather obvious "control artifacts" such as:

-- 1. "Noise pumping". this is heard as a rushing hissing noise gradually increasing and decreasing in amplitude as the program volume changes. this hiss can be really objectionable during long pauses between normal program levels. - 2.
-"Ducking".
+1. "Noise pumping."
+This is heard as a rushing hissing noise gradually increasing and deceasing in amplitude as the program volume changes.
+This hiss can be really objectionable during long pauses between normal program levels.

+- 2. "Ducking."
 The sudden reduction of ordinary background sound following a sudden loud sound, such as a gun shot. - 3.
-"Program Pumping". this is caused when intermittent high level low frequencies such as bass drums or other low frequency pulsing sounds modulates the volume of mid and high frequency sounds.
+"Program pumping."
+This is caused when intermittent high level low frequencies such as bass drums or other low frequency pulsing sound modulates the volume of mid and high frequency sounds.
 This can be particularly noticeable and objectionable on certain program content.

-SOPHISTICATED ALC SYSTEMS:
+SOPHISTICATED ALC SYSTEMS